Petrofff93/Petrofff93/README.md

 - 👋 Hi, I’m Petar Petrov
-- 👀 I’m interested in becoming a Python Backend developer
+- 👀 I’m interested in becoming a Python Software Developer
 - 🌱 I’m currently into Python Web development
-- 💞️ I’m looking to collaborate on novice projcets which will help me gain knowledge and xperience
+- 💞️ I’m looking to collaborate on novice projcets which will help me gain knowledge and Xperience
 - 📫 How to reach me angrifff93@gmail.com, https://www.linkedin.com/in/petar-petrov-8789b4241

 <!---